brmu22/brmu22/README.md

   - You can view a few of my projects here on my GitHub!
 -----

-# :thinking: What Am I Doing?
+# :thinking: What Am I Up To?
 - :clipboard: Currently:
   - Finishing up my last year of Undergrad
   - Building stuff on AWS